-- Attending physicians are the primary doctors in charge of your care. - Fellows are licensed doctors who have finished training in surgery or medicine and are here for additional training. - Residents are doctors who are finishing training in medicine, surgery, or radiation. - Hospitalists are doctors whose focus is the general medical care of hospitalized patients. - Advanced practice providers (APPs) have an advanced degree and work closely with your doctor.
-They include nurse practitioners and physician assistants.
+- Attending physicians are the primary doctors in charge of your care. - Fellows are licensed doctors who have finished training in surgery or medicine and are here for additional training. - Residents are doctors who are finishing training in medicine, surgery or radiation. - Hospitalists are doctors whose focus is the general medical care of hospitalized patients. - Advanced practice providers (APPs) have an advanced degree and work closely with your doctor.
+They include physician assistants and nurse practitioners. - Genetic counselors are licensed healthcare professionals who specialize in genetic testing for inherited cancer risk.